tunogya/abandon-website/docs/policies/1-Legal/1-terms-of-use.md

 and AbandonAI on that subject.

 (l) Jurisdiction, Venue and Choice of Law.
-These Terms will be governed by the laws of the State of California, excluding California’s conflicts of law rules or principles.
-Except as provided in the “Dispute Resolution” section, all claims arising out of or relating to these Terms will be brought exclusively in the federal or state courts of San Francisco County, California, USA.
+These Terms will be governed by the laws of the State of Delaware, excluding Delaware’s conflicts of law rules or principles.
+Except as provided in the “Dispute Resolution” section, all claims arising out of or relating to these Terms will be brought exclusively in the federal or state courts of Dover, Delaware, USA.